-James contacted the Chattanooga Times Free Press and posted on his Facebook page a message announcing that he was leaving the race.
+James contacted the Chattanooga Times Free Press on Friday and posted on his Facebook page a message announcing that he was leaving the race.

-He faced the winner of the May primary contest between Catherine White and J.B.
-Bennett, both republicans.
+He faced the winner of the May 6 primary contest between Catherine White and J.B.
+Bennett, both Republicans.

-The judgeship was opened when sitting Judge Jacqueline Bolton announced last September she would not seek re-election and had decided to retire after 15 years on the bench.
+The judgeship was opened when incumbent Judge Jacqueline Bolton announced in September she would not seek re-election and had decided to retire after 15 years on the bench.